 Earnings on equity securities consist of dividends received by investors on their holdings of shares of registered companies.
-Earnings on debt securities consists of interest received on investment in bonds and notes (government and municipal loan stock, and bonds and notes of private and public corporations) and money market instruments (for example, commercial paper, certificates of deposit, and Treasury bills).
+Earnings on investment fund shares consist of the dividends paid to investors based on the number of units held.
+Earnings on debt securities consists of interest received on investment in short-term debt securities (for example, commercial paper, certificates of deposit, and Treasury bills) and long-term debt securities (government and municipal loan stock, and bonds and notes of private and public corporations).
 Dividends are recorded on a paid basis and interest is recorded on an accrued basis.